Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • cyclic dependencies are not allowed

-• module dependency graphs describes the relationships between the modules and the order of loading
+• module dependency graphs describe the relationships between the modules and the order of loading

 • accessibility